ABOUT ME

 My background before coming to the Public Health field is in Economics (Master's) and Business Administration (Bachelor).
 I also was involved in Medical Law & Ethics research during and after my undergrad.
 I have a solid background in Economic theories I obtained over my Business and Economics majors, and I could build more applied Health Economics skills upon that during my PhD training.
 I am an (interdisciplinary) social scientist.

-I am an avid weight-trainer, and I love training martial arts (Taekwondo, Muay Thai), planting, and K-pop.
-I also host virtual writing retreats and support academic writings in a global organization ("Advancing Gender/Ethnic/Class Minorities in Academia"), where I discuss/learn how to create more inclusion, equity, and diversity and interact with fellow academics all around the world.
+I am an avid weight-trainer, and I love training in martial arts (Taekwondo, Muay Thai), planting, and K-pop.
+I also host virtual writing retreats and support academic writings in a global organization ("Advancing Gender/Ethnic/Class Minorities in Academia"), where I discuss/learn how to create more inclusion, equity, and diversity and interact with fellow academics worldwide.
 I am a Seoul (Korea) native.
 I use They/She pronouns.

 EDUCATION